January 4, 1995: Apple signs a deal with third-party Mac accessory-maker Radius, allowing the company to build Macintosh clones.

 Radius gets out of Mac clone game quickly

 In the end, Radius fared badly on the clone Mac front.
 It abandoned the project not long after starting.
 These Radius clone Macs — while not especially collectible — remain fun curiosities for those interested in Mac history.

-Radius unloaded its license to Taiwanese scanner manufacturer UMAX Data Systems in May 1996.
-The following year, after Steve Jobs returned to Apple and began to turn it in the right direction, he pulled the plug on the clone Macs altogether.
+Radius unloaded its license to Taiwanese scanner manufacturer Umax Data Systems in May 1996.
+The following year, after Steve Jobs returned to Apple and began to steer the company in the right direction, he pulled the plug on the clone Macs altogether.

 Do you remember clone Macintoshes?
 Is it a strategy you’d like to see repeated today?
 Or is it best left to the “bad old days” of the mid-1990s?
 Leave your comments below.